Evernote/android-job/FAQ.md

 ### How can I add a custom logger?

 By default the library prints all log statement in Logcat.
-But often you wish to store those somewhere else, e.g. in file.
+But often you wish to store those somewhere else, e.g. in a file.
 The `JobCat` class gives you an option register a custom logger.
 It's recommended to add the logger before creating the `JobManager` instance.

 ```java
 private class TestPrinter implements CatPrinter {